-Generally, young people believed that their topical riences whereby certain treatments had stopped working with time or caused new side effects (eg burning). treatments (emollients and TCS, topical calcineurin led them to change emollient or TCS, apply increasingly more treatment to get the same effect or try a stronger TCS.
+Generally, young people believed that their topical riences whereby certain treatments had stopped working with time or caused new side effects (eg. burning) and the to chart treatments (emollients and TCS, topical calcineurin led them to change emollient or TCS, apply increasingly more treatment to get the same effect or try a stronger TCS.
 Some participants attributed the reduced effectiveness of the treatments over time to their skin adapting to treatments (mainly emollients).